HOME

 Location: Rue du Moulin, behind the houses (signs lead the way)

-Today: still there
+Today: Still there

-The fields around the graveyards with the village of Neuve-Chapelle in the background.
+The English Cemeteries in Neuve-Chapelle.
+The Left picture shows both of them (right next to the trees in the background is the second one) (pictures: the Hitlerpages, 2009) The fields around the graveyards with the village of Neuve-Chapelle in the background.
 The cemeteries are on the English side of the village.
-The Woods of Biez are on the other side (behind the village).
+The Woods of Biez are on the other side (behind the village). (picture: the Hitlerpages, 2009)

 Neuve Chapelle weergeven op een grotere kaart